 Hodgkin lymphoma is known as one of the most curable cancer types, while non-Hodgkin lymphoma represents a more aggressive cancer diagnosis, though some patients with fast-growing NHL can be completely cured.
 Slow-growing NHL treatments are effective in stabilizing the disease for long periods of time.

 Chemo, radiation, or combinations of the two are typically used to treat both Hodgkin and non-Hodgkin lymphomas, with stem cell treatment serving as an advanced option in the cases where these more conventional treatments are ineffective.
 Immunotherapies in the form of checkpoint inhibitors, adoptive cell therapy, monoclonal antibodies, and therapeutic cancer vaccines are all promising areas of modern lymphoma treatment—with many clinical trials currently enrolling or in development.
 An antibody linked to a chemotherapy drug is approved for the treatment of Hodgkin lymphoma in prevention of post-stem cell transplant relapse, while nivolumab and pembrolizumab have been approved for the treatment of Hodgkin lymphoma patients whose disease has already relapsed or progressed after treatment.
 Pembrolizumab is also approved for children with Hodgkin lymphoma.
-For non-Hodgkin lymphoma, there are two antibodies (rituximab and obinutuzumab), two antibody-drug conjugates (brentuximab vedotin and ibritumomab tiuxetan), and one cytokine therapy (Interferon alfa-2b) approved for patients.
+For non-Hodgkin lymphoma, there are two antibodies (rituximab and obinutuzumab), two antibody-drug conjugates (brentuximab vedotin and ibritumomab tiuxetan), one cytokine therapy (Interferon alfa-2b), and one CAR T cell immunotherapy approved for patients.
+Furthermore, the combination of rituximab and hyaluronidase has been approved follicular lymphoma (FL) and diffuse large B cell lymphoma (DLBCL).

 Are you a patient or caregiver interested in learning more about cancer immunotherapy treatment and clinical trials?
 If so, visit our Patient section on immunotherapy for lymphoma.